trippster08/Metabarcoding-in-RStudio-LAB/README.md

 cutadapt --version
 ```
 ### Get Raw Reads
 Get raw reads.
 If you download them directly using BaseSpace Downloader, it creates a directory that will be your working directory for this pipeline.
 Place this directory where you want to run the pipeline.
-If you get them already downloaded in a folder, then either place that folder wherever you want to run this pipeline, and use it as the working directory, or make a new run-specific directory to place these sequences.
+If you get reads already downloaded in a folder, then either place that folder wherever you want to run this pipeline, and use it as the working directory, or make a new run-specific directory to place these sequences.
 Below is an example for making a run-specific directory to place your sequences.
 I perform all my metabarcoding analyses directly in the BaseSpace-downloaded directory within a parent directory called "/Projects_Metabarcoding".

 DO NOT USE THIS COMMAND AS-IS, USE YOUR OWN PATH, INCLUDING YOUR USERNAME AND WHATEVER PROJECT NAME YOU WANT TO USE!
 ```